Dellonath/mean-stack-college-platform/README.md

 </h3>

 <p>
     This is a basic Web Application.
 The focus was to apply the knowledge acquired in my studies in the field of Web Development.
-Is a basic Web Application to manage College Subjects and Student enrollments, which I implemented and integrated some technologies of MEAN Stack.
+Is a platform to manage College Subjects and Student enrollments, which I implemented and integrated some technologies of MEAN Stack.
 </p>

 <h2 align="center">